lhcb/starterkit-lessons/first-analysis-steps/dataflow.md

     example, analysts interested in that type of physics don't waste time running over the output of the dimuon selections.

-    > ## The output format {.callout}
+    {% callout "The output format" %}
-    > A DST file is a ROOT file which contains the full event information, such
-    > as reconstructed objects and raw data.
-Each event typically takes around
-    > 150kB of disk space in the DST format.
+A DST file is a ROOT file which contains the full event information, such as reconstructed objects and raw data.
+Each event typically takes around 150kB of disk space in the DST format.
-    > The µDST format was designed to save space by storing only the
-    > information concerning the build _candidates_ (that is, the objects used
-    > to construct particle decays like tracks); the raw event, which takes
-    > around 50kB per event, is discarded.
+The µDST format was designed to save space by storing only the information concerning the build _candidates_ (that is, the objects used to construct particle decays like tracks); the raw event, which takes around 50kB per event, is discarded.
+    {% endcallout %}

  4. Users can run their own analysis tools to extract variables for their analysis with the DaVinci application.
 The processing is slightly different